NickdevC/Film_Quiz/README.md

 ### Resolved Bugs

-- Initially, when users reached the end.html page, the 'diabled' feature of the 'save' button would not be removed when the user had successfully typed in thier name.
-I noticed that at the same time, the final score was not displaying correctly on the end.html page, and realised that these two issues were intrinsicly linked.
+- Initially, when users reached the end.html page, the 'disabled' feature of the 'save' button would not be removed when the user had successfully typed in thier name.
+I noticed that at the same time, the final score was not displaying correctly on the end.html page, and realised that these two issues were intrinsically linked.

    - Solution: By using [JSHint](https://jshint.com/) and seeking support on the Slack community, I was able to identify that this was the result of a syntax error within my definied variables.
 I renamed a variable and ensured that the naming convention was consistent with my other variables.

-- When I deployed the website, buttons that were intended to send the user to other .html pages were not working and returning a '404 error'.
+- When I deployed the website, buttons that were intended to send the user to other .html pages were not working and were returning a '404 error'.

    - Solution: By going through my code and identifying any instances of 'href' links, I was able to see that the shortcut of '/' to send users to the homepage was not working as intended.
 I changed this to the correct file path.
 In addition, within my JS, I could see that my 'assigned location' links were not working as intended, and so altered these to now display each page's full address.